omega8cc/boa/docs/USER-ADMIN-ACCESS-USER.md

   a CIDR range.
 - It is an extra gate at the web-server edge — your normal Drupal login still applies on top of it.
 It holds over HTTP and HTTPS, whether or not the site has its own certificate.
+- Your control panel's domain can be listed too; its login page is then locked the same way.
+A wrong list locks you out of the panel login until you fix the file over SSH or SFTP (the address you log in from is let in within about two minutes of logging in).
 - If your sites sit behind Cloudflare, the list still works on the visitor's real address (the platform recovers it), so enter the real client address as usual.